jatinbhatia88888/TravelMind/readme.md

 # TravelMind

 TravelMind is a web-based platform designed to simplify travel planning, booking, and exploration.
-Users can search for destinations, browse property listings, plan trips with AI-powered itineraries, and complete bookings with secure payments.
+Users can search for destinations, browse hotel or resort listings, plan trips with AI-powered itineraries, and complete bookings with secure payments.

 With features like Google login, real-time availability checks, interactive maps, and a personalized dashboard for both travelers and property owners, TravelMind creates a seamless travel experience from start to finish.